January 25, 2025

 In terms of macronutrients, a medium-sized banana typically comprises of roughly:

-Regarding micronutrients, they are an excellent source of:
+Regarding micronutrients, bananas are an excellent source of:

 While GI ratings provide insights into how different foods affect blood sugar levels, they shouldn't be the sole determinant in choosing your dietary intake.